 - Run some hot water into two similar size teapots.
-It is recommended to clean the pots from any foreign materials and also to warm it.
+It is recommended to clean the pots before you start brewing oolong tea.

 - Ensure that the water used for preparing the tea is at least 80 degrees and at most 90 degrees Celsius.
-The recommended measurement is about 3-4 grams of tea for every 200 millimeters of water.
-It will ensure that the tea is neither watery or strong.
-If using a larger pot, it can be between 6 to 8 grams of oolong for 500 millimeters of water.
+The recommended measurement is about 3-4 grams of loose leaf oolong tea for every 200 millimeters of water.
+It will ensure that the tea is neither watery nor strong.
+If using a larger pot, it can be between 6 to 8 grams of tea for 500 millimeters of water.

-Optional: Use one teaspoon per 200 millimeters of water if the tea is rolled into balls OR 2 tablespoons if the oolong consists of large and open leaves.
+Optional: Use one teaspoon per 200 millimeters of water if the tea leaves are rolled into balls OR 2 tablespoons if the oolong consists of large and open tea leaves.

 - Add the correct measurement of tea leaves to your pot and just a little water to ‘wake’ the tea.
-Ensure that it is just enough to wet the leaves then do away the extra water.
+Ensure that it is just enough to wet the leaves.

 - You can now add the correct measurement of hot water to the tea.

-- The steeping process should take at most one minute for the first infusion.
+- The steeping time should take 1 minute at most for the first infusion.
 The tea can be re-steeped up to 3 more times, depending on the type of oolong.